SourasishBasu/PicoW-Ducky/README.md

 Some more interesting payloads
 - [Ducky KeyLogger](https://github.com/hak5/usbrubberducky-payloads/tree/master/payloads/library/credentials/DuckyLogger)
 - [Persistent ReverseShell Ducky](https://github.com/drapl0n/persistentReverseDucky/tree/main)

-[Mimikatz](https://github.com/gentilkiwi/mimikatz/wiki/module-~-sekurlsa) is an extremely powerful tool used within some payloads which is capable of extracting Windows user login credentials, hashes, keys, pin codes, tickets from the memory of `LSASS` (Local Security Authority Subsystem Service).
+- [Mimikatz](https://github.com/gentilkiwi/mimikatz/wiki/module-~-sekurlsa) is an extremely powerful tool used within some payloads which is capable of extracting Windows user login credentials, hashes, keys, pin codes, tickets from the memory of `LSASS` (Local Security Authority Subsystem Service).

 # Decrypting Passwords

 Certain payloads are capable of extracting user credentials from the device storage/memory etc by performing very specific attacks.
-Often these credentials are extracted in the form of excrypted hashes but it is still possible to decrypt and reveal the plaintext login credentials from them via these python scripts.
+Often these credentials are extracted in the form of excrypted hashes but it is still possible to decrypt and reveal the plaintext login credentials from them via python scripts for example saved browser credentials.

 ## Firefox
-[**Firefox Decrypt**](https://github.com/unode/firefox_decrypt) is a tool to extract passwords from profiles of Mozilla (Fire/Water)fox™, Thunderbird®, SeaMonkey® and derivates.
+**Firefox Decrypt** is a tool to extract passwords from profiles of Mozilla (Fire/Water)fox™, Thunderbird®, SeaMonkey® and derivates.

 It can be used to recover passwords from a profile protected by a Master Password as long as the latter is known.
 If a profile is not protected by a Master Password, passwords are displayed without prompt.